 There are other new features such as electronic circuitry giving same binoculars special capabilities.
 Binoculars with image stabilization use a battery-powered system you turn on and off to steady the image.
 When you hold binoculars up to your eyes, even the slightest shakiness in your hands causes the image to jump.
 As a result, you see less detail in the image.

-Some manufacturers have added digital cameras to their hunting binoculars.
+Some manufacturers have added digital cameras to their best hunting binoculars.
 While it might be tempting to think you can get great pictures of that tiny prey you’re seeing up close, don’t be fooled.
 The image quality of photos taken with those cameras is low, with sharpness and color poorly reproduced.
 And the picture is not necessarily magnified as much as the image you’re seeing through the binoculars since the camera uses a separate lens.
 If a tripod or platform is not used it can be difficult to shoot sharp images.

 These new “power” eyes will be a great help for you to focus in on the important things around you.
 The main thing in choosing hunting binoculars is for you to be able to enjoy them for many years ahead.